-Brigg - The largest straw-fired Biomass Plant under construction in the UK
+Brigg - The largest straw-fired biomass plant in the UK

-The Biomass Power Plant is being constructed by BWSC, and owned by a joint venture between BWSC and PensionDanmark.
+The biomass power plant was constructed by BWSC and is owned by a joint venture between BWSC, Copenhagen Infrastructure Partners and PensionDanmark.

-The electricity generated by the straw-fuelled power plant, which will be enough for 70,000 UK households, will be fed into the national grid and will be offsetting up to 300,000 tonnes of carbon di-oxide (CO2) emissions annually.
+The electricity generated by the straw-fuelled power plant, which is enough for 70,000 UK households, is fed into the national grid and provides an estimated annual CO2 emissions reduction of 300,000 tonnes.

 The Brigg Biomass Power Plant is based on a steam / turbine cycle with relatively advanced steam parameters.

 The process is virtually carbon neutral; the combustion of the straw only releases the carbon dioxide that the straw absorbed from the atmosphere during its growth.
 This saves the CO2 emissions which would otherwise have been released from burning fossil fuels to generate the same amount of electricity.

 BWSC will operate and maintain the plant for a period of 15 years, under a long-term Operation and Maintenance (O&M) contract.

 The plant is consuming approximately 250,000 tonnes of wheat straw annually, which is sourced from farmers in the local community.

 The combustion gases generated in the process pass through a complete cleaning system before being released through the chimney stack, and the ash produced due to the combustion of straw can be recycled for fertiliser.